OLD CATHOLIC CHURCH IN THE UNITED STATES

 POLICIES AND PROCEDURES FOR THE INCARDINATION OF CLERICS

-When a clerical candidate desires Incardination into any Diocese of the Old Catholic Confederation, the candidate must do the following after consultation with the Vicar for Clergy and the local Bishop:
+When a clerical candidate desires Incardination into the U.S. Prelature for Old-Catholics, the candidate must do the following after consultation with the Vicar for Clergy:

-- Write a formal letter to the local Bishop where the clerical candidate has canonical residence petitioning Incardination into his Diocese.
+- Write a formal letter to the Prelate petitioning Incardination into the Prelature.

-- Make an appointment to see his or her “Priest-Mentor” appointed by the local Bishop.
+- Make an appointment to see his or her “Priest-Mentor” appointed by the Prelate upon formal acceptance as a candidate.

-- Psychological Examination by the Archdiocesan Psychologist, paid by the candidate.
+- Psychological Examination by the appointed Psychologist, paid by the candidate.

 - Prepare the following documents: